MSWon/Transformer-Encoder-with-Char/README.md

 3. Model is composed of 7 Transformer Encoder layers with 4 attention heads

-4. Global Average Pooling layer with softmax is used at the end for predicting class
+4. Global Average Pooling layer with softmax is used at the end, for predicting class

 ## 2. Char CNN
 ![alt text](https://github.com/MSWon/Transformer-Encoder-with-Char/blob/master/images/char_cnn.PNG "Char CNN")